 Upon a resolution which confirms the accuracy of the Clerk’s notes as Minutes of a meeting, the Clerk’s notes or recordings of the meeting for which approved Minutes exist shall be destroyed.

-For all meetings of the Parish Council (and it’s Committees), minutes and pages will be numbered consecutively, starting at No.1 at the first meeting of a calendar year.
+For all meetings of the Parish Council (and its Committees), minutes and pages will be numbered consecutively, starting at No.1 at the first meeting of a calendar year.
 Pages to be numbered with the year (e.g. 1-2016, 2-2016 etc.).
 Committee meetings will be differentiated with the addition of the relevant Committee initials – EC, F&P, HVCS, PLAN & R&S etc.

 The Clerk’s notes are to be completed as soon as possible, preferably within 8 working days and forwarded to the Council (or Committee) Chairman and Vice-Chairman for review.
 Once checked, the Clerk’s notes are to be circulated to all relevant Members to provide a reference for any actions required.